R-Najjar/RiboSplitter/README.md

 - dir: path to save output files
 - ref_fasta: path to reference genome fasta (needed to extract exon DNA sequences)
 - q_cutoff: alpha value for q values (p values adjusted for multiple comparisons)
+- ensembl_version: Make sure this corresponds to the reference genome you use.

 After filtering (events that are non-coding, have low variability, or have many missing values), RiboSplitter uses a beta binomial model with overdispersion to allow for variability by group, with p values adjusted for multiple comparisons using the BH methodology.